juand-r/ius/README.md

 ### Whodunit Evaluation Commands

 The CLI provides extrinsic evaluation capabilities for detective stories using whodunit analysis prompts to assess how well summaries preserve crucial information for solving mysteries.
+The evaluation runs in two phases: (1) solving the mystery, and (2) scoring the solution against ground truth.

 ```bash
 # Evaluate all summaries using all available text